mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 91 - Test Asserts without Description/readme.md

      // These sentences get a very large collection

      $this->assertEquals($expectedStars, $observedStars);
-     // If something fails we will have a very hard debugging time }
+     // If something fails you will have a very hard time debugging }
 ```